-- When possible, the Clinic Director, Christine Cook, will discuss the complaint directly with the party or parties involved within 10 business days.
+- When possible, the Department Chair will discuss the complaint directly with the party or parties involved within 10 business days of receipt of the complaint.
 If at all possible, the matter is reconciled at this point.
-A letter from the Clinic Director acknowledging resolution of the complaint will be filed with the complaint in the Clinic Director’s files and a copy will be sent to the complainant.
+A letter from the Department Chair acknowledging resolution of the complaint will be filed with the complaint in the Department Chair’s files and a copy will be sent to the complainant.

 - If the resolution of the complaint is not achieved, or if the complaint is against the Department Chair, the involved party may submit a written complaint to the Dean of the College of Health Sciences.
 The Department Chair will also forward a written summary of any previous discussions when appropriate.
 The Dean or Dean’s designee will meet with each party separately and may meet with both parties jointly to reconcile the complaint.
 A letter outlining the resolution by the Dean or Dean’s designee will be filed with the complaint in the Department Chair’s files.